CONTEMPORARY MUSIC GRANT PROGRAM (CMGP)

 If you believe that you will not be able complete your project with only part-funding, you should mention this as a note to your budget.

-Do I have to use the budget template in the application form?
+Do I have to use the budget template in the grants portal?

 What other supporting material should I include with my application?

-Most definitely include a copy of your music, your bio/one sheet, and letters of support (for example from industry peers) if you have some.
+Most definitely include a copy of your music (preferably via a link), your bio/one sheet, and letters of support (for example from industry peers) if you have some.

 What music examples should I submit?